dmbarbour/wikilon/docs/Runtime.md

          10     naturals
          x1     integers

-This is in addition to our `i00` for the small constants, so extended types are `...00i00` and naturals are `...10i00`.
-This means our small naturals on a 32-bit system cover at least 27 bits, which is sufficient to cover a volume roughly from zero to 128 million.
-On a 64-bit system (which is the expected case) the effective range is much larger.
-Integers encode a similar volume but in both positive and negative directions.
+This adds to the left side of the `b0` suffix, so we end up with `1010` as our full suffix for natural number values.
+This leaves about 28 bits for the number itself (~ 256 million on a 32-bit system, and a bigger number than we need for 64-bit systems).

-The extended types would then cover everything else, consuming a few more bits to distinguish the data types.
-We don't need very many built-in operations.
+The extended set would then be `00b0` suffix and might use four more bits (adding to a full byte) for the extended type.
+Operators will use the `0000` suffix, while type headers might use `0001`.

 ### Sliceable Arrays and Ropes?